Limit shape and height fluctuations of random perfect matchings on square-hexagon lattices

 \subsection{Height function}

 Let $\mathcal{R}(\Omega(N),\check{a})$ be a contracting square-hexagon lattice.

 As for any bipartite planar graph, dimer configurations can be encoded by a height function with values on the faces of the graph.
-Indeed, using the bipartite coloring to define a natural orientation on edges (let us say from black to white), a dimer configuration can be seen as a discrete 1-form (an antisymmetric function on directed edges), with divergence $\pm 1$ at every black/white vertex.
-Taking the difference with an other 1-form with the same divergence yields a divergence free flow, which is thus the dual of the derivative of a function on faces of the graph, which is the height function.

-There is a natural 1-form on the contracting square-hexagon lattice, with this divergence on any internal vertex, which is equal to $\frac{1}{4}$ on any diagonal edge, and equal to $\frac{1}{2}$ on vertical edges of a hexagonal row.

-A more convenient way to construct a height function (which will help also for the matter of discussing the scaling limit for these graphs), is to see a contracting square-hexagon lattice, as in fact a subgraph of the square lattice, by drawing the \emph{vertical} edges of the hexagonal rows as diagonal NW-SE (the missing diagonal NE-SW diagonal on these rows correspond to the fusion of two unit squares to make hexagonal faces).
-The vertices of the contracting square-hexagon graph are thus on the sublattice $\frac{1}{2}\mathbb{Z}\times\frac{1}{2}\mathbb{Z}$ with coordinates $(i,j)$ statisfying $i+j\in\mathbb{Z}$.
+A convenient way to construct a height function (which will help also for the matter of discussing the scaling limit for these graphs), is to see a contracting square-hexagon lattice, as in fact a subgraph of the square lattice, by drawing the \emph{vertical} edges of the hexagonal rows as diagonal NW-SE (the missing diagonal NE-SW diagonal on these rows correspond to the fusion of two unit squares to make hexagonal faces).
+The vertices of the contracting square-hexagon graph are thus on the sublattice $\frac{1}{2}\mathbb{Z}\times\frac{1}{2}\mathbb{Z}$ with coordinates $(i,j)$ satisfying $i+j\in\mathbb{Z}$.